 One of the side benefits of cataract surgery is an improvement in the focus of the eye after surgery.
 Often patients see much better in the distance than they ever have.
 We can correct short-sight, long sight, and astigmatism with the intraocular lens (IOL).
 Reading glasses may be needed, and are usually prescribed by the Optometrist about 3 or 4 weeks after surgery.
 Some newer IOLs are able to give good vision for both distance and near vision, and less need for glasses.
 Tell your doctor if this interests you.

 A cataract cannot return because the lens has been removed.
 However, in about 5% of all eyes that have surgery, the lens capsule later becomes cloudy.
 It causes the same vision problems as a cataract does.
 The treatment for this condition is an office procedure called YAG capsulotomy.
 Your doctor uses a laser to make an opening in the membrane behind the implant, immediately improving vision.
 This is done painlessly in the office with anaesthetic drops and takes just a few minutes and does not require a hospital stay.
 Most people see better after YAG capsulotomy, but, as with cataract surgery, complications can occur.
 Your doctor will discuss the risks with you.
 TAG capsulotomies are not performed as a preventative measure.

 Is Cataract Surgery Right for Me?

 Most people who have a cataract recover from surgery with no problems and improved vision.
-In fact, serious complications are every rare with modern cataract surgery.
+In fact, serious complications are very rare with modern cataract surgery.
 This type of surgery has a success rate of 99% in patients with otherwise healthy eyes.
 But no surgery is risk free.
-Although serious complications are extremely rare, when they occur they could results in loss of vision.
+Although serious complications are extremely rare, when they occur they could result in loss of vision.

 Cataract Surgery – The Operation